Print Industry Acronyms and Terms to Know

 - Text Weight Paper

 Text weight paper refers to paper that’s thin, flexible, and lightweight.
 You may think of standard office printer paper or a book or magazine’s interior pages.
 Sometimes called book, bond, writing, ledger or offset paper, text weight paper can be coated or uncoated.
-A good example of use would be with marketing flyers.
+A good example of use would be with marketing flyers and mailers or pamphlets and brochures.

 - Cover Weight Paper